Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Multi-Objective SMC

 \begin{wrapstuff}[type=figure,width=4.25cm]

 \end{wrapstuff}

-\begin{example} Let us assume we have an MDP $M_R'$ that is a larger, more interesting version of MDP $M_R$ with the same Pareto-optimal strategies but also many other non-optimal memoryless deterministic strategies.
-In \Cref{fig:ExampleCurveApproximationConstruction}, we plot a possible result of randomly sampling and evaluating six strategies for $M_R'$.
-We draw the sample means (grey dots) and confidence boxes for each, and take the top-left corners (because we want to maximise on the horizontal axis and minimise on the vertical axis) to form $\underline{C}$, which is an underapproximation of the true Pareto front here.
-The most optimistic corners are the bottom-right ones, but they do not characterise a valid overapproximation---because we appear to have sampled no strategies close to the optimal ones on the bottom left. \end{example} \begin{lemma} $\underline{C}$ is an underapproximation with probability~$\gamma$. \end{lemma}
+\begin{example} Assume $M_R'$ is a larger version of MDP $M_R$ with the same Pareto-optimal strategies but also many other non-optimal DM ones. \Cref{fig:ExampleCurveApproximationConstruction} plots a possible result of randomly sampling and evaluating six strategies for $M_R'$.
+We draw the sample means (grey dots) and confidence boxes for each, and take the top-left corners (because we want to maximise on the horizontal axis and minimise on the vertical axis) to form $\underline{C}$, which is an underapproximation of the true Pareto front.
+The most optimistic (bottom-right) corners do not characterise a valid overapproximation because we did not sample good strategies on the bottom left. \end{example} \begin{lemma} $\underline{C}$ is an underapproximation with probability~$\gamma$. \end{lemma}

 \begin{proof}[sketch] If a most pessimistic corner is unachievable, then its entire box lies in the unachievable region.
 As the true means for all sampled strategies are by definition achievable points, the box cannot contain the true mean.
-The probability that this happens for any box is $1 - \gamma$ by req.~1. \end{proof}
+The probability that this happens for any box is $1 - \gamma$ by requirement~1. \end{proof}

-\begin{remark} For $\overline{C}$, we can only make a similar statement if we also know how likely it is to sample a Pareto-optimal strategy.
-In SMC, however, we do not have this information---determining the percentage of optimal strategies is essentially the same as solving the multi-objective model checking problem in the first place. \end{remark}
+\begin{remark} For $\overline{C}$, a similar statement is impossible because we may always have missed a Pareto-optimal strategy.
+This is a fundamental limitation of a constant-memory sampling-based approach.
+Only with deeper insights into the model (beyond our assumed black-box view) could we say more, \eg if we knew how likely it is to sample a Pareto-optimal strategy---but finding that probability essentially solves the multi-objective model checking problem already. \end{remark}